krutkurt/compose-spec/spec.md

 - `read_only`: flag to set the volume as read-only
 - `bind`: configure additional bind options
   - `propagation`: the propagation mode used for the bind
+  - `create_host_path`: create a directory at the source path on host if there is nothing present.
+    Do nothing if there is something present at the path.
+This is automatically implied by short syntax for backward compatibility with docker-compose legacy.
+  - `selinux`: the SELinux re-labeling option `z` (shared) or `Z` (private)
 - `volume`: configure additional volume options
   - `nocopy`: flag to disable copying of data from a container when a volume is created
 - `tmpfs`: configure additional tmpfs options
-  - `size`: the size for the tmpfs mount in bytes
+  - `size`: the size for the tmpfs mount in bytes (either numeric or as bytes unit)
+  - `mode`: the filemode for the tmpfs mount as Unix permission bits as an octal number
 - `consistency`: the consistency requirements of the mount.
 Available values are platform specific

 ### volumes_from